 – Dr. Peter Frumkin, The Center for Social Impact Strategies

-In 2019, challenges that once felt hyperlocal are being discussed on national and global levels.
+In 2021, challenges that once felt hyperlocal are being discussed on national and global levels.
 Issues like financial literacy in underserved populations, access to clean water, education for women and girls, and environmental conservation are just a few of the problems that social impact companies are attempting to tackle.
 The increase in social impact organizations means that the people working to solve these challenges have more resources than ever before.
-There are custom software development companies like CauseLabs (that’s us!) who focus on creating digital tools for organizations committed to making a social change.
-There are also apparel companies like Bombas who, for every sock sold, donates a pair of socks to someone in need.
-And, there are household goods companies like Brandless who donate a meal to Feeding America® with every order.
-These social impact companies’ actions put money, resources, and donations in places of need.

 Social impact companies are also usually committed to making sure that their supply chains are as sustainable as their work.
 While “sustainability” often refers to environmental sustainability, social and economic sustainability are also important.
 This commitment to sustainability means that social impact companies do their best to use suppliers and vendors that are conscious of their impact on the environment, pay workers a living wage, and do not support harmful social policies.

-When looked at as a whole, it is clear that social impact companies matter because they are taking for-profit business models, which historically have been unsustainable in many ways, and making them sustainable.
+When looked at as a whole, it is clear that social impact companies matter because they take for-profit business models, which have historically been unsustainable in many ways and made them sustainable.
 This shift creates a snowball of actions that lead to impactful social change.
 Are social impact companies the solution to global challenges?
 No. That still requires significant shifts in public awareness, policy, and economic practices.
 However, the increase of such organizations can be interpreted as a step toward a future where positive social impact is inherent in all business practices.